 Why are you in business and whom does your business serve?
 What are your core values, and how will your content creation strategy line up with your mission and values to achieve your goals?

 You can’t know where you’re going until you know where you stand.
-Within the scheme of your particular industry, niche, and competitors, where does your business currently stand?
-Are you a startup, and industry leader, or swimming somewhere in the middle of a sea of similar businesses?
+This principle is foundational in navigating the complex terrain of your industry, niche, and competitive landscape.
+Identifying your current position—is your business a budding startup, an established industry leader, or are you navigating the challenging waters somewhere in between a multitude of similar enterprises?
+Understanding your standing is the first step towards strategic planning.

 Identify Key Performance Indicators (KPIs)